kcarnold/cs344/content/units/02data/homework/index.md

   - *refer to Chapter 2 for the code for these*.
 - Note that `from_name_func` fails silently with `parent_label`.
 (It should throw an exception.
 I submitted [this bug](https://github.com/fastai/fastai/issues/3559) to propose that it does.)
 Use `from_path_func` instead if you want to use that approach.

-### Submission

-Upload only your `ipynb` file to Moodle, not the image files.

-Guidance:

-- Include all the code needed to get *one* accuracy number.
-- *Don't* try to show the results of every model you trained, but *do* make a single cell to change numbers for any aspects you varied (e.g., the seed, how many images you used)
-- *Don't* include extraneous code (like the `pip` code to check the environment, or the batch practice from Lab 2)
-- Use *Markdown* cells, not code comments, to report results.

-### Common Dataset

-Please contribute your photos to [this folder in our class Team](https://calvincollege.sharepoint.com/:f:/s/Section_81629/EpapLK3FkZlBm-AQutdecNEB8U9a6SXGDXEEGcFnTJ5YwA?e=FK6vVj).
-Make a new folder with your username.
-Upload your two folders into it.
-(Drag and drop should work.)